ashald/EnvFile/README.md

 Environment variables defined in run configuration can be ordered relatively to files.
 Order between environment variables defined in run configuration is not defined.

 It is possible to refer to any environment variables that were evaluated previously - within same file or from other sources.

+### Path Macro Substitution

+`EnvFile` can substitute JetBrains path macro references such as `$PROJECT_DIR$` etc. It's optional and disabled by default.
+For details - see ["Working with $PROJECT_DIR$ in plugin configuration options"].

 # Further Development